 Finally, your baby or toddler is old enough to join you at the dinner table.
 How do you choose a high chair that won't topple over or cause a curious baby to wriggle out of their harness and into harm's way?
 Babies will spill and throw food, so choosing a high chair that's easy to clean is also important.

 That's where our high chair reviews can help.
-Our experts test high chairs to the Australian standard, and we also use real baby food to see how hard they are to clean.
+Our experts test high chairs to the Australian Standard, and we also use real baby food to see how hard they are to clean.

-We test a huge range of high chairs and our priority is to review what's for sale in the shops, so usually you'll see us test big brand models from major nursery or department stores.
+We test a huge range of high chairs and our priority is to review what's for sale in shops, so usually you'll see us test big brand models from major nursery or department stores.
 We also try to include a couple of interesting models from smaller manufacturers during each round of testing.

 We survey manufacturers to find out about their range of models and we also take member feedback on board when putting a buying list together.

 Our buyers then purchase products just like a regular consumer would, either instore or online.
 This is to make sure the products we receive haven't been 'tweaked' for better performance.

 Safety is a vital part of our testing.
 We test each high chair against the Australian Standard for high chairs, AS 4684:2009.
 The standard also requires compliance with at least one of the international standards, so we refer to the European Standard EN 14988.
 We also rate how easy the high chairs are to clean.

 We conduct the following checks when assessing high chairs.

 - Side and rear stability test: This is to see whether the high chair will topple over.